 - Using gently applied cold compresses may help minimize swelling and bruising but ask your Surgeon as you’ll need to be careful if you use this healing aid.

-- Cooler temperature may, however, help ease discomfort by reducing sensitivity of nerve endings as you heal.
+- The cooler temperature may, however, help ease discomfort by reducing the sensitivity of nerve endings as you heal.

 - Make sure not to apply ice directly on your skin to avoid ‘ice burns’.